 VSE's SED Division performs work on a program to provide a protection system, the Tanker Ballistic Protection System ("TBPS"), for vehicles deployed by the U.S. Army in Iraq.
-Under this program, SED applies a Fuel Tank Self-Sealing System and necessary Add-on Armor Panels for Army Fuel Dispensing Tankers as protection from damage resulting from hostile fire.
+Under this program, SED applies a Fuel Tank Self-Sealing System and necessary Add-on Armor Panels for Army Fuel Dispensing Tankers as protection from hostile fire.
 Delivery of completed vehicle protection systems began in January 2005.

-SED has multiple firm fixed price per unit contracts under which it is performing the TBPS Program.
-Subsequent to award, VSE has received modifications to the contracts to adjust the number of tankers based on Army tanker availability and needs, and the possibility remains that there may be future modifications to these contracts as the Army's needs change.
-The total contract ceiling value on the TBPS Program contracts is approximately \$77 million, and the remaining available contract ceiling on the TBPS Program contracts is approximately \$44 million as of March 31, 2006.
+SED has performed on the TBPS program under multiple firm fixed price per unit contracts.
+Subsequent to program implementation, VSE has received modifications to consolidate contracting activity into fewer contracts and to adjust the number of tankers based on Army tanker availability and needs, and the possibility remains that there may be future contract modifications as the Army's needs change.
+The total contract ceiling value on the TBPS Program contracts is approximately \$75 million, and the remaining available contract ceiling on the TBPS Program contracts is approximately \$32 million as of June 30, 2006.
 Contract value on the TBPS contracts is fully funded at the time of award or modification.

-Currently, contractual coverage for work on the TBPS program runs through January 2007 and the Company expects to most likely complete work in 2007.
+Currently, contractual coverage for work on the TBPS program runs through May 2007 and the Company expects to complete work in 2007.

-The TBPS Program contributed significantly to VSE revenues in 2005 and is expected to provide significant revenues in 2006.
+The TBPS Program contributed significantly to VSE revenues in 2005 and has provided significant revenues in 2006.
 The work performed on this program also significantly increases the amount of fixed price contract work performed by the Company.
-In general, fixed price contract work carries a higher level of risk and has higher profit margins than work on other contract types.
-Accordingly, the TBPS program has presented, and is expected to continue to present, VSE's business with the potential for both increased profit margins and increased risks of incurring a loss.
+In general, fixed price contract work has higher risk and profit margins than work on other contract types.
+Accordingly, the TBPS program has presented, and is expected to continue to present, VSE's business with both increased profit margins and risk of loss.